Why Miami was the right fit for Fairbanks

 This browser does not support the video element.

-Fairbanks’ deal includes a $1 million signing bonus, plus another $1 million in incentives based on appearances, per source.
+The Marlins officially announced their agreement with Fairbanks on a one-year contract on Sunday.
+Terms of the deal were not disclosed, but Fairbanks will earn $13 million in 2026, per source, and the contract includes a $1 million signing bonus, plus another $1 million in incentives based on appearances.
 There’s also an acquisition bonus of $500,000 if he is traded.
-The team has not confirmed the deal, which is pending a physical.

-The agreement fits Miami's goal of targeting one-year contracts this offseason and marks the largest annual salary the Marlins have ever given a relief pitcher, passing the $9 million average Heath Bell earned in his three-year, $27 million contract from 2012-14.
-Fairbanks is the second free agent to agree to terms with Miami this offseason, joining first baseman Christopher Morel
+The agreement fit Miami's goal of targeting one-year contracts this offseason and marked the largest annual salary the Marlins have ever given a relief pitcher, passing the $9 million average Heath Bell earned in his three-year, $27 million contract from 2012-14.
+Fairbanks became the second free agent to agree to terms with Miami this offseason, joining first baseman Christopher Morel.

 Fairbanks became a free agent for the first time – heading into his age-32 season – when the Rays declined his $11 million option for 2026, instead paying him a $1 million buyout.
 That decision closed the book on a successful tenure with Tampa Bay.
 After three straight seasons with at least 23 saves, Fairbanks left the Rays with the third-most saves in franchise history (90), as well as the fourth-most games pitched (267).